rezablack07/sinchi/README.md

 ## Instruction and commands

-for see instruction and command, send /help method in your bot.
+for see instruction and command, send help method in your bot whit out '!' , '#' or '/' .

 ***